ssciwr/faunanet/doc/source/using_faunanetlab_through_docker.md

 # Using faunanet-lab through Docker
-While docker will eventually be the main way in which `faunanet-lab` will be deployed, this is currently not yet implemented.
-You can write your own dockerfiles and build your own containers from the package, or help with the implementation by opening a pull request.
+While docker will eventually be the main way to deploy `faunanet-lab`, this is not yet implemented.
+In the meantime, you can write your own dockerfiles and build your containers from this package, or help with the implementation by opening a pull request.